-From time to time, we and our dealerships may become involved in various claims relating to, and arising out of our business and our operations.
-These claims may involve, but are not limited to, financial and other audits by vehicle manufacturers or lenders, and certain federal, state, and local government authorities that relate primarily to (i) incentive and warranty payments received from vehicle manufacturers, or allegations of violations of manufacturer agreements or policies, (ii) compliance with lender rules and covenants and (iii) payments made to government authorities relating to federal, state, and local taxes, as well as compliance with other government regulations.
+From time to time, we and our dealerships may become involved

+As of the date of this filing, there have been no additional material legal proceedings or material developments in various claims relating to, and arising out the legal proceedings disclosed in Part 1, Item 3, of our business Annual Report on Form 10-K for the year ended December 31, 2023.
+For more information, see Note 13 "Commitments and our operations.
+These claims may involve, but are not limited to, Contingencies" within the accompanying condensed consolidated financial and other audits by vehicle manufacturers or lenders, and certain federal, state, and local government authorities that relate primarily to (i) incentive and warranty payments received from vehicle manufacturers, or allegations of violations of manufacturer agreements or policies, (ii) compliance with lender rules and covenants and (iii) payments made to government authorities relating to federal, state, and local taxes, as well as compliance with other government regulations.
 Claims may also arise through litigation, government proceedings, and other dispute resolution processes.
 Such claims, including class actions, can relate to, but are not limited to, the practice of charging administrative fees, employment-related matters, truth-in-lending practices, contractual disputes, actions brought by governmental authorities and other matters.
 We evaluate pending and threatened claims and establish loss contingency reserves based upon outcomes we currently believe to be probable and reasonably estimable.

 We currently do not anticipate that any known claim will materially adversely affect our financial condition, liquidity or results of operations.
-However, the outcome of any matter cannot be predicted with certainty, and an unfavorable resolution of one or more matters presently known or arising in the future could have a material adverse effect on our financial condition, liquidity or results of operations.
+However, the outcome of any matter cannot be predicted with certainty, and an unfavorable resolution of one or more matters presently known or arising in the future could have a material adverse effect on our financial condition, liquidity or results of operations. statements..